Maribor, Slovenia: Visiting the World's Oldest Vine (Stara trta)

 The Wine Tasting: Sipping History

 We visited during a harvest year, which is like winning the viticultural lottery.
-The wine from the Old Vine is bottled in special 15ml tasting bottles.
-That's right - you don't get a glass, you get a thimble.
-But when each thimble represents grapes from a 400-year-old vine, you sip slowly.
+The wine from the Old Vine is strictly allocated into 2.5 deciliter (250ml) artist-designed bottles.
+These aren't something you grab off a shelf; they are official protocol gifts of the city.
+If you are lucky enough to be offered a tasting during a festival, you don't get a full glass, you get a precious sip.
+But when that sip represents grapes from a 400-year-old vine, you hold it on your palate as long as possible.

 The taste?
 Complex.
 Earthy with a hint of "I survived the Thirty Years' War."
 There's a depth that commercial wines simply can't replicate.
 It's not the best wine you'll ever taste, but it's definitely the most historically significant.